At Canaccord Genuity Group’s US Cannabis Symposium, stakeholders were exposed to a wealth of public and private companies in the US cannabis business.

 Green Thumb Industries CEO Ben Kovler said the company is well positioned to develop its growth strategy in the US after grabbing capital earlier in the year before the slump hit the market, when investor sentiment was more positive.

-When it comes to expansion plans outside of the US, Halo Labs CEO Kiran Sidhu mentioned the company is a “big believer” in establishing itself in Africa, especially in Lesotho.
+When it comes to expansion plans outside of the US, Halo Labs CEO Kiran Sidhu mentioned the executives of the company are “believers” in establishing itself in Africa, especially in Lesotho.
 Sidhu called the country “the perfect place to grow marijuana” due to its temperate climate, adding the firm would see its first crop of cannabis from Lesotho in May 2020.

 “We’re going to effectively grow biomass, and then have outtakes, which we’re negotiating right now with some European players, one or two Australian players, with potentially an Israeli player to take the (good agriculture collection practices) material,” said Sidhu.